cuiyongbo/hello-world/my_wiki/computer_glossary/shell_command/find_command.rst

             s      socket

       -xtype c
          The same as -type unless the file is a symbolic link.
-For symbolic links: if the -H or -P option was specified, true if the file is a link to a file of type c; if the -L option has been given, true if c is 'l'.
-In other words, for symbolic links, -xtype checks the type of the file that -type does not check.
+         -xtype checks the type of the file that -type does not check.

       -uid n
          File's numeric user ID is n.

       -user uname
          File is owned by user uname (numeric user ID allowed).

    **ACTIONS**

       -delete
          Delete files; true if removal succeeded.
 If the removal failed, an error message is issued.
 If -delete fails, find's exit status will be nonzero (when it eventually exits).
-Use of -delete automatically turns on the `-depth' option.
+Use of -delete automatically turns on the '-depth' option.

          Warnings: Don't forget that the find command line is evaluated as an expression, so putting -delete first will make find try to delete everything below the starting points you specified.
 When testing a find command line that you later intend to use with -delete, you should explicitly specify -depth in order to avoid later surprises.
 Because -delete implies -depth, you cannot usefully use -prune and -delete together.

-       -exec command ;
-              Execute command; true if 0 status is returned.
-All following arguments to find are taken to be arguments to the command until an argument consisting of `;' is encountered.
-The string `{}' is  replaced  by  the current file name being processed everywhere it occurs in the arguments to the command, not just in argu‐ ments where it is alone, as in some versions of find.
-Both of  these  constructions  might  need  to  be escaped (with a `\') or quoted to protect them from expansion by the shell.
-See the EXAMPLES section for examples of the use of the -exec option.
-The specified command is run once for each matched  file.
-The command  is executed in the starting directory.
-There are unavoidable security problems surrounding use of the -exec action; you should use the -execdir option instead.

-       -exec command {} +
-              This variant of the -exec action runs the specified command on the selected files, but the  command  line is  built by appending each selected file name at the end; the total number of invocations of the command will be much less than the number of matched files.
-The command line is built in much the same way  that xargs builds its command lines.
-Only one instance of `{}' is allowed within the command.
-The command is executed in the starting directory.
-If find encounters an error, this can sometimes cause  an  immediate exit, so some pending commands may not be run at all.
-This variant of -exec always returns true.

-       -execdir command ;

-       -execdir command {} +
-              Like  -exec, but the specified command is run from the subdirectory containing the matched file, which is not normally the directory in which you started find.
-This a much more secure method for  invoking  com‐ mands,  as  it  avoids  race conditions during resolution of the paths to the matched files.
-As with the -exec action, the `+' form of -execdir will build a command line to process more than one  matched  file, but any given invocation of command will only list files that exist in the same subdirectory.
-If you use this option, you must ensure that your $PATH environment variable does not reference `.';  otherwise,  an attacker  can  run  any commands they like by leaving an appropriately-named file in a directory in which you will run -execdir.
-The same applies to having entries in $PATH which are  empty  or  which  are  not absolute  directory  names.
-If find encounters an error, this can sometimes cause an immediate exit, so some pending commands may not be run at all.
-The result of the action depends on whether the + or  the  ;
-              variant  is  being  used;  -execdir command {} + always returns true, while -execdir command {} ; returns true only if command returns 0.

-       -fls file
-              True; like -ls but write to file like -fprint.
-The output file is always created, even if the  predicate is  never  matched.
-See  the  UNUSUAL FILENAMES section for information about how unusual characters in filenames are handled.

-       -fprint file
-              True; print the full file name into file file.
-If file does not exist when find is run, it  is  created;
-              if it does exist, it is truncated.
-The file names `/dev/stdout' and `/dev/stderr' are handled specially;
-              they refer to the standard output and standard error output, respectively.
-The  output  file  is  always created, even if the predicate is never matched.
-See the UNUSUAL FILENAMES section for information about how unusual characters in filenames are handled.

-       -fprint0 file
-              True; like -print0 but write to file like -fprint.
-The output file is always created, even if the predi‐ cate is never matched.
-See the UNUSUAL FILENAMES section for information about how unusual characters in filenames are handled.

-       -fprintf file format
-              True; like -printf but write to file like -fprint.
-The output file is always created, even if the predi‐ cate is never matched.
-See the UNUSUAL FILENAMES section for information about how unusual characters in filenames are handled.

-       -ls    True; list current file in ls -dils format on standard output.
-The block counts are of 1K blocks, unless the environment variable POSIXLY_CORRECT is set, in which case 512-byte blocks are used.
-See the UNUSUAL FILENAMES section for information about how unusual characters in filenames are handled.

-       -ok command ;
-              Like -exec but ask the user first.
-If the user agrees, run the command.
-Otherwise  just  return  false.
-              If the command is run, its standard input is redirected from /dev/null.

-              The  response  to  the  prompt  is matched against a pair of regular expressions to determine if it is an affirmative or  negative  response.
-This  regular  expression  is  obtained  from  the  system  if  the `POSIXLY_CORRECT'  environment  variable  is  set, or otherwise from find's message translations.
-If the system has no suitable definition, find's own definition will be used.
-In either case, the  interpreta‐ tion of the regular expression itself will be affected by the environment variables 'LC_CTYPE' (character classes) and 'LC_COLLATE' (character ranges and equivalence classes).

-       -okdir command ;
-              Like -execdir but ask the user first in the same way as for -ok.
-If the user does not agree, just return false.
-If the command is run, its standard input is redirected from /dev/null.

       -print
          True; print the full file name on the standard output, followed by a newline.
 If you are piping the output of find into another program and there is the faintest possibility that the files which you are searching for might contain a newline, then you should seriously consider using the -print0 option instead of -print.
-See the UNUSUAL FILENAMES section for information about how unusual characters in filenames are handled.

       -print0
          True; print the full file name on the standard output, followed by a null character (instead of the newline character that -print uses).
 This allows file names that contain newlines or other types of whitespace to be correctly interpreted by programs that process the find output.
 This option corresponds to the -0 option of :command:`xargs`.

       -printf format
-         True; print format on the standard output, interpreting `\' escapes and `%' directives.
-Field widths and precisions  can  be  specified  as with the `printf' C function.
+         True; print format on the standard output, interpreting '\' escapes and '%' directives.
+Field widths and precisions  can  be  specified  as with the 'printf' C function.
 Please note that many of the fields are printed as %s rather than %d, and this may mean that flags don't work as you might expect.
-This also means that the `-' flag does work (it forces fields to be left-aligned).
+This also means that the '-' flag does work (it forces fields to be left-aligned).
 Unlike -print, -printf does not add a newline at the end of the string.
 The escapes and directives are::

             \a     Alarm bell.